jasondsc/IndependenceArrhythmicRhythm/README.md

 ## Data

 Data generated for this project (simulations) are aviable from the corresponding author upon reasonable request.
+Some examples of the simulated time series are on [OSF](https://osf.io/nx693/overview) while some of the organized outputs are included in the GitHub (see Folder).
 Empirical data are accessible from the CamCAN website.

-We include some examples of the simulated time series, and the organized outputs after PSD and spectral modelling.
+Note, we include some examples of the simulated time series, and the organized outputs after PSD and spectral modelling.

 ## Description of the project